 But in dealing with your pension on divorce – you really need a specialist solicitor.
 Sadly, many solicitors who don’t deal regularly with the military, are simply unaware of the 3 different pension schemes (AFPS 75, AFPS 05 and AFPS 15) which currently apply to serving and retired members of HM Armed Forces – and as result, sometimes get the wrong valuation.
 Make sure you don’t fall into that trap.

-Splitting Family Assets
+Military Divorce, Pensions and Splitting Family Assets

 Speak to one of our specialist military divorce solicitor for advice about which option is best in your case.